elankath/machine-controller-manager-provider-virtual/README.md

 ## Purpose

-To enable dev-testing and debugging of the MCM and the CA on your local box with low resource usage and very simple setup. (no Docker, no Kind, no complexity)
+To enable dev-testing and debugging of the MCM and the CA on your local box with low resource usage and very simple setup.
+No Docker Desktop, no Kind, no complexity - just plain OS processes who write their logs to the `/tmp` directory.

 ## Usage